 Accordingly, it is best to stick to cranberry supplements specifically marketed for use by dogs.

 For example, you might go with the cranberry chews below which are specifically designed for dog nutrition and to combat canine UTIs (although we’ll explain the debatable effectiveness below).

-- Dog Uti Treatment - Taste great, no mess, small and easy to chew bite-sized bacon and beef liver...
+- Dog Uti Treatment - Our cranberry supplement for dogs tastes great, no mess, small and easy to chew...

 - Cranberry Pills for Dogs - No byproducts, no allergies, 100% safe, Made in America, veterinary...

 - Bladder Control for Dogs - Help your dog feel great with the ultimate strength chewable cranberries...

 - We Stand Behind It - Get your dog off drugs & medicines with this dog urinary supplement, relieve...

 Note that other types of human medications used to treat UTIs, such as AZO, Uristat, and similar over-the-counter medications, are not safe for dogs.
 In fact, they’re pretty toxic to canines, so you should never give your dog these types of drugs.

 Now that we’ve established that cranberry pills made for dogs are more-or-less safe, it makes sense to consider their efficacy.
 After all, there’s no point in giving your dog cranberry pills if they aren’t going to help resolve or prevent UTIs.